2017-2018 LEGISLATIVE SESSION

-1. The officers of the committee shall be a chair, vice-chair, and assistant.
+- The officers of each Senate committee shall be a chair, vice-chair, and secretary.
 SR21.5(a)

-2. The chair shall preside at meetings when present except when the committee is considering a bill of which he/she is the sole author or the lead author.
+- The chair shall preside at meetings when present except when the committee is considering a bill of which he/she is the sole author or the lead author.
 Whenever the chair is not presiding, the vice-chair shall assume the duties of the chair.
-In the absence of both, the chair shall designate another committee member to preside.
+In the absence of both, a member designated by the chair shall preside.
 SR21.5(b)

-3. The assistant shall keep a complete record of the meetings and actions by the committee.
+- The secretary shall keep a complete record of the meetings and actions taken by the committee.
 Bills and other measures favorably acted upon shall be reported to the Senate as expeditiously as the reports can be prepared.
 SR21.5(c)

-4. The assistant shall be the custodian of the committee’s legislative records.
-Pursuant to Section 9080 of the Government Code, the assistant shall preserve the committee’s current legislative records and may lodge the committee’s older legislative records with the State Archives.
-The committee’s legislative records that are in possession of the assistant are open to inspection and copying by the public in the committee office, during the normal office hours of 9:00a.m. to 5:00p.m., Monday through Friday.
+- The secretary shall be the custodian of the committee’s legislative records.
+Pursuant to Section 9080 of the Government Code, the secretary shall preserve the committee’s current legislative records and may lodge the committee’s older legislative records with the State Archives.
+The committee’s legislative records that are in possession of the secretary are open to inspection and copying by the public in the committee office, during the normal office hours of 9:00a.m. to 5:00p.m., Monday through Friday.
 The committee’s legislative records that are lodged with the State Archives shall be open to inspection and copying by the public, subject to the procedures established by the Secretary of State.
-SR21.5(c)

-1. The committee shall meet in regular session every Tuesday, beginning at 1:30 p.m. in the location determined by the Rules Committee.
-Adjourned meetings or special meetings shall be held at the time fixed in the adjournment motion or on the call of the chair for a special meeting.
+- The committee shall meet in regular session every Tuesday, beginning at 1:30 p.m. in the location determined by the Rules Committee.
+Adjourned meetings or special meetings shall be held at the time fixed in the adjournment motion, or on the call of the chair for a special meeting.
 SR21.5(d)

-2. Special meetings may be called by the chair, with the approval of the Rules Committee, by giving reasonable notice to all members of the committee either in writing or by telephone, specifying the purpose of the meeting, the time and place thereof, and the matters to be considered at such special meeting.
-Notice of hearing of bills as provided by Joint Rule 62 (a) shall also be given in the Senate Daily File.
+- Special meetings may be called by the chair, with the approval of the Rules Committee, by giving reasonable notice to all members of the committee, either in writing or by telephone, specifying the purpose of the meeting, the time and place thereof, and the matters to be considered at such special meeting.
+Notice of hearing of bills as required by subdivision (a) Joint Rule 62 may also be given in the Senate Daily File.
 No matter shall be considered at such special meeting other than that specified in the notice.
 Such special meeting shall be scheduled so as to permit a full attendance of the members without conflict with other scheduled committee meetings.
 SR21.5(e)

-1. The chair shall set the hearings of bills and arrange the calendar for committee hearings.
+- The chair shall set the hearings of bills and arrange the calendar for committee hearings.
 Notice of hearing of bills shall be given to the author and such other persons requiring notice.
 A bill may not be considered in the absence of the author without his or her consent, except that a bill may be presented by the author’s representative who is authorized in writing.
 SR21.5(h)

-2. The chair shall direct the order of presentation of the arguments for and against matters under consideration by the committee and shall permit questions to be asked by the various members of the committee in an orderly fashion and in keeping with proper decorum.
+- The chair shall direct the order of presentation of the arguments for and against matters for consideration by the committee and shall permit questions to be asked by the members of the committee in an orderly fashion and in keeping with proper decorum.
 SR21.5(j)

-1. A majority of the members of the committee shall constitute a quorum.
-The votes of a majority of the members of the committee shall be required to report a bill out of committee, to table a bill, to remove a bill from the table, and to reconsider a vote on a bill.
+- A majority of the membership of the committee shall constitute a quorum.
+A vote of a majority of the membership of the committee shall be required to table a bill, remove it from the table, or reconsider a vote on a bill.
 SR21.5(f)

 The following rules govern the placement of bills on the committee's consent calendar:

-(b) Any committee member may withdraw any bill from the consent calendar at any time prior to the vote on the consent calendar.
-Members may notify the assistant before the hearing or withdraw a bill at the hearing.
-The assistant shall notify the bill's author.
+- Any committee member may withdraw any bill from the consent calendar at any time prior to the vote on the consent calendar.
+Members may notify the secretary before the hearing or withdraw a bill at the hearing.
+The secretary shall notify the bill's author.

 A bill may not be set for hearing, nor may any notice thereof be published, by the committee until the bill has been referred to the committee by the Committee on Rules.
 SR21.5(n)